The Miley 2016 Paper

 1 The Paper

-"Reactor for boron fusion with picosecond ultra high-powered laser pulses and ultra high magnetic field trapping"
+"Reactor for boron fusion with picosecond ultrahigh power laser pulses and ultrahigh magnetic field trapping"

-George H. Miley, S. Krupakar Murali, Heinrich Hora
+George H. Miley, Heinrich Hora, Götz J. Kirchhoff

 The paper describes a compact fusion reactor combining three enabling technologies into one device: picosecond ultra-high-power laser pulses for plasma ignition, kilotesla-class magnetic confinement for energy trapping, and proton-boron-11 fuel for aneutronic output.

-The paper is not speculative.
-It specifies the laser pulse duration, the magnetic field strength, the pellet composition, the expected reaction cross-sections, and the energy-gain predictions.
-It cites earlier experimental work by Hora and collaborators on chirped-pulse amplification in the picosecond regime, and it reads like what it is: a reactor engineering study written by someone who has spent sixty years on the problem and knows exactly which parameters are negotiable and which are not.
+Ten years before the MH370 orbs surfaced in public, three physicists laid out the reactor that arguably explains them.
+In December 2016, the IFSA conference proceedings carried a paper by George Miley, Heinrich Hora, and Götz Kirchhoff specifying the laser pulse duration, the magnetic field strength, the pellet composition, the expected reaction cross-sections, and the energy-gain predictions for a compact p-B11 fusion device.
+The work cites earlier experimental results from Hora and collaborators on chirped-pulse amplification in the picosecond regime, and it reads like what it is: a reactor engineering study by someone who's spent sixty years on the problem and knows which parameters are negotiable and which aren't.

 What Forbes noticed, ten years after publication, is that almost nobody outside fusion research did.